remla25-team20/operation/README.md

 | Pipeline Management with DVC | **Excellent** | DVC pipeline is setup with Google Drive |
 | Code Quality   | **Excellent** | PyLint and Flake8 are configured with a custom rule for detecting hard-coded variables.   |

+Please note regarding the Automated Tests: a framework for monitoring the performance of the word encoder over time was implemented (Prometheus data endpoints were configured).
+However, due to lack of time, no visualization was attempted.

+The objective was to send out an alert when $`\frac{word\_count\_encoded}{word\_count\_raw} \leq 0.75`$.
+This test would have asserted the efficacy of the trained encoder on real-world data.

 ### Assignment 5 - Istio Service Mesh

 #### Targeted Rating